vs4vijay/TGramBot/README.md

 - Obtain `api_key` and `api_hash` from https://my.telegram.org
 - Use `/sessions/initiate` API Call to Initiate the session
-  - This API Accepts: `api_key, , session, phone` as query parameters
+  - This API Accepts: `api_key, api_hash, session, phone` as query parameters
   - Once this is successful, telegram server will send a "code" on the "phone" no. specified
 - Use `/sessions/start` API Call to Start the session
   - This API Accepts: `code` as query parameter